Witcher01/witcher01.github.io/compsci/c/Built-in_functions_for_atomic_memory_access.md

 # [Built-in functions for atomic memory access](https://gcc.gnu.org/onlinedocs/gcc-4.1.1/gcc/Atomic-Builtins.html)

 Using a semaphore requires an atomic operation, so that a deadlock cannot occur.
-The **Intel Itanium Processor-specific Application Binary Interface** specifies some built-ins that are atomic operations.\
+The **Intel Itanium Processor-specific Application Binary Interface** specifies some built-ins that are atomic operations...
 There are built-ins for a few functionalities, but these are the most imporant:

 - add, sub, or, and, xor, nand